pa11y/pa11y-ci/README.md

 }
 ```

+Pa11y CI has a few of its own configurations which you can set as well:

+  - `concurrency`: The number of tests that should be run in parallel.
+Defaults to `2`.

 ### URL configuration

 Each URL in your config file can be an object and specify [pa11y configurations] which override the defaults too.
 You do this by using an object instead of a string, and providing the URL as a `url` property on that object.
 This can be useful if you know that a certain URL takes a while to load, for example: